Who Can File a Wrongful Death Lawsuit in Dothan?

 How Long Do You Have to File a Wrongful Death Claim in Alabama?

 Alabama law strictly limits how long you can wait to pursue justice.
 In fact, you only get 2 years from the date of death to bring a lawsuit.
 But a lot has to happen in order to get a case ready for litigation.
-Therefore, it is wise to hire an attorney as early as possible, so that an investigation can begin.
+Therefore, it is wise to hire a wrongful death attorney in Dothan as early as possible, so that an investigation can begin.
 Consider the steps an attorney must go through in order to prepare a case for filing a lawsuit.

 - Gather information and evidence